 3. We will put our crayons in the correct place when we are done.

-Afterwards, we put these rules or expectations into practice with a simple coloring page, of course!
-The learners practice holding the crayons correctly, being gentle, coloring their best (using the appropriate color and as neatly as possible) and putting the crayons in their supply box when their work is done.
+Afterwards, we put these rules and expectations into practice with a simple coloring page (of course)!
+The learners practice holding their crayons correctly, being gentle, coloring their best (using the appropriate color and as neatly as possible) and putting the crayons in their supply box when their work is done.

-By setting expectations for children of how to respect our classroom materials and modeling those procedures at the beginning of the school year, you are providing your students with the basic tools they need to succeed, so that you can focus on differentiated and small group instruction in the future.
+By setting expectations for children on how to respect our classroom materials and modeling those procedures at the beginning of the school year, we are providing learners with the basic tools they need to succeed.
+This allows us focus on instruction and not procedures in the future.